 Why do couples have legal separations?

 In some instances for religious reasons, but from my experience the Roman Catholic Church has liberalized its positions on church annulments.

 What can a judge order in a legal separation judgment?

-(a) Child custody (allocation of parental responsibilities) and visitation (parenting time). (b) Child support. (c) Maintenance (alimony).
+(a) Child custody (now referred to as allocation of parental responsibilities) and visitation (now: parenting time). (b) Child support. (c) Maintenance (alimony).
 And by agreement, property allocation.

 Will I get into trouble if I merely split – – leave the marital residence?

 No, not in the sense that you are “abandoning” your house and lose interest in your house.
 But with children, if you intend to have custody of your children, and you leave without the children, leaving will prejudice you.